1d4n/Expected-Coverage/README.md

-# Expected Coverage over Hamming Graphs
+# Expected Coverage over Graphs

-This project investigates the expected number of steps required to cover the entire Hamming graph G = (V, E), where V = {0,1}^n and edges connect nodes with Hamming distance 1.
+This project investigates the expected number of steps required to cover the Hamming graph `G = (V, E)`, where `V = {0,1}^n` and edges connect nodes with Hamming distance 1.

 ---